 - Med ball throws

-- Using bands or chains on bench press, squat, deadlift ect.
+- Using bands or chains on the bench press, squat, deadlift, etc.

 Be sure to get a good 2-3 minutes of rest between sets on these, they are not meant to be done fatigued.

-Perform the exercises explosively, but under control and with good form.
-Otherwise you aren’t doing yourself much good and could injure yourself.
+Perform the exercises fast and explosively, but under control and with good form.
+Otherwise, you aren’t doing yourself much good and could injure yourself.

 Sorry to say this but if you want to build an athletic body you are going to have to do more than just the weightlifting part.
 Another big component is sprinting.
 Sprinting has many benefits when it comes to your physique and athleticism.